 This Promissory Note shall be governed by, and for all purposes construed in accordance with, the laws of the State of Illinois.

-, 2015.

-Address: 1234 Alpha Way Anytown, IL 66666

-John Doe, as an individual

-Jane Doe, as an individual
+ed this day of , 2015.
+ABC Corp Address: 1234 Alpha Way Anytown, IL 66666 John Doe, as Board Member John Doe, as an individual Jane Doe, as Board Member Jane Doe, as an individual st: